damiyu/CSE151A-MEW/README.md

 Additionally, our current analysis process is regressive, where we allow the model to output any numerical value, and we use thresholds to assign them to a rating of 1 to 5.
 The motivation behind this is because we wanted to maintain the comparative aspect that a 2 star rating is worse than 3 stars, but better than 1 star which would only be relevant given continuous values.
 However, this may not be the analysis that fits most with the data, as the target’s we are trying to reach are discrete.
 Therefore for future improvements, we would consider increasing the number of layers and units in our model, and switching activation functions to transition towards classification.
 We could also consider adding additional text analysis to the headline, pros, and cons as these columns may also contain some more sentiment we can use to augment our decisions.
+Thus, two potentially great models are a DNN with more layers or an ANN that utilizes the sentiment of the text.